Looking for ways to use Google Analytics for SEO? Want to boost your site’s ranking in search results to get more visitors and pageviews?

 7. Find More Backlink Opportunities

 You can also reach out to your top referrers and see if they’d be interested in working together to cross-promote or collaborate on a content piece.
 Since they’ve linked to your site before, you have a higher chance of convincing them to link again to your content.

 Besides backlinks, your content is the single most important ranking factor for Google.
-If you can create quality content that helps solve user’s problems and provides value, you can skyrocket your SEO.
+If you can create quality content that helps solve users’ problems and provides value, you can skyrocket your SEO.

 9. Create Content Relevant to Your Audience

-Second, knowing what your visitors are interested in can help you be more strategic about your content and marketing strategies.
+Secondly, knowing what your visitors are interested in can help you be more strategic about your content and marketing strategies.

-Creating content your visitors are interested in can help your site gain visibility in search results by getting them to visit your site more often and engage more with your content.
+Creating content your visitors are interested in can help your site gain visibility in search results by getting users to visit your site more often and engage more with your content.
 Leverage knowledge of their interests to keep your readers and customers coming back since they know they’ll find relevant content.

-10. Improve Site Speed
+10. Improve Your Site Speed

-Have you ever searched for something and found what you thought was the perfect link, then when you clicked it, the page took forever to load?
+Have you ever searched for something and found what you thought was the perfect link, only to realize when you clicked it that the page takes forever to load?
 How fast did you close that tab and find a different link in the search results?

 - Switching from a shared web host to a managed web host